 Executive Bonus Plans

-A basic Executive Bonus Plan is very simple.
-The employee purchases a life insurance policy on his/her life, and the employer pays the premium (i.e., the “bonus”).
-The employer is eligible to take an income tax deduction on the bonus, only if reasonable,1 and the employee pays the taxes on the bonus.
-In some cases, the employer even pays the taxes for the employee through what is called a “double bonus.”
-The employee has full access to the policy cash value2 and the valuable tax-free death benefit3 will be paid to the employee’s beneficiaries upon the employee’s death.
+The Executive owns the policy and is responsible for the taxes on the bonus.
+You may choose to pay the taxes for you Executive through what is called a “double bonus.”
+The Executive has full access to the policy cash value2 and the valuable tax-free death benefit3 will be paid to the Executive's beneficiaries upon his or her death.

 The plan is easy for your company to set up, and requires minimum administration.
 Documentation for the plan is straightforward.
 Neither ERISA reporting nor IRS qualification is required.